 As many as one in three adults in the U.S. has a criminal record.
 Any contact with the criminal justice system, including non-conviction arrests, can have long-lasting effects on a person’s employment, housing, educational and other opportunities despite research that indicates that criminal records lose their ability to predict future criminal conduct over time.

-For the more than one million children charged with crimes in juvenile court each year, the record they acquire may hinder future attempts at gaining employment, housing, and even returning to school, effectively preventing them from starting their lives.
+For the more than one million children charged with crimes in juvenile court each year, the record they acquire may hinder future attempts at gaining employment, housing, and even returning to school, effectively preventing them from starting their adult lives.

 Importantly, the racial disparities already found in arrest and conviction rates are amplified in the collateral consequences of having a criminal record.
 Job applicants of color—particularly black men—with a criminal record are the least likely to achieve employment after conviction or incarceration.